 Becoming a solo musician doesn’t just happen overnight—it takes time, practice, patience, and a solid education in the discipline.
 On today’s show, singer-songwriter Judith Hill talks with host Bree Noble about her journey on how she became a solo musician and how her strong foundation for music has led her to step into the spotlight and presently has hundreds of adoring fans.
 She also lets us in on how she is navigating the current pandemic and then gives some advice to those who want to get started on their music career.
 Judith‘s third album, “Baby, I’m Hollywood!” is scheduled for release in February 2021.
 Tune in and discover more about how to up your game in music composition and tips on how to pursue a solo music career.

-Click here to learn the steps to go from unknown indie artist to profitable professional musician.
+Click here to learn the steps to go from an unknown indie artist to a profitable professional musician.

 From Backup Singer And Into The Spotlight: Music Career Journey With Judith Hill

 I am excited to be here with Judith Hill.
 I have followed her for quite a bit.
 She has a very cool and interesting career story that I want to share with you.
 Before we get into more specifics, I’d love for you to tell them about your background, some of the highlights of your career in case they don’t know already, and then we can get into some more specific questions.